 Despite having a place for everything in my sewing space, my marking pens and pencils always go missing.
-In my office the highlighters and the pens that write also seem to go missing.
-Recently I’ve using empty food cans as improvised storage containers.
+In my office my highlighters and the pens that write also seem to go missing.
+Recently I’ve een using empty food cans as improvised storage containers.
 While it’s much easier to find my pens, pencils and highlighters, cans are not aesthetically pleasing.
 While I could glue some fabric onto my can, I prefer a softer feel for my storage container.
-I hate the sound that dropping items into cans make so I’ll also making a can insert to reduce the noise.
+I hate the sound that dropping items into cans make so I’ve also made can inserts to reduce the noise.
 In this tutorial I’ll show you how to sew a fabric can cover.

 You will need:

 low loft fusible fleece (total area must be enough to cover the sides and bottom of the can

 fabric scraps (total area will be larger than the fusible fleece)

 fabric glue or washable school glue (optional)

 I’ve been using a 213 mL can in my sewing space because several of my marking pencils are less than 10 cm (4 inches) long.
 I use a 398 mL can in my office as it’s just the right size for the pens and highlighters I have.
 You can use any size of can you want so long as it is clean and doesn’t have any sharp edges along the top.